PRINCIPAL'S WELCOME

 The education of the children at Sacred Heart is guided by the West Australian Curriculum (SCSA) and National Quality Standards.
 It is a framework for educating children from Kindergarten to Year Twelve.
 Staff members regularly attend Professional Development courses in all Learning Areas and are therefore well-informed on current educational methodology and pedagogy.

 A strong Religious Education Program flourishes in the school.
-Father John Bosco, our Parish Priest provides liturgical celebrations and support for the Sacramental Programmes of Penance, First Eucharist, and Confirmation.
+Our Parish Priest provides liturgical celebrations and support for the Sacramental Programmes of Penance, First Eucharist, and Confirmation.
 Teachers are guided by the Religious Education Units of Work, as mandated by the Bishops of Western Australia.
 As a school, we seek to provide the children with a wide variety of experiences in Liturgy, incorporating cultural experiences.

 A school Code of Conduct has been established and Pastoral Care of children, staff and parents is a strong focus of the school.